Science Intent at Alderton Junior School

-The aim of Science at Alderton Junior School is to develop children’s curiosity, enjoyment and practical skills alongside a growing understanding of scientific concepts.
+The intent of Science at Alderton Junior School is to develop children’s curiosity, enjoyment and practical skills alongside a growing understanding of scientific concepts.
 Children will raise questions and investigate the world in which they live through first hand and practical experiences that foster a sense of awe and wonder.

 Science is taught through an adapted scheme of work (The Kent Scheme) to better meet the language and communication needs of our pupils and provide opportunities for cross-curricular reading and writing.